 A translator by training and ESSEC Business School graduate in International Operational Management, Inés Rubio is a localization veteran with 15 years of gaming-industry background with major developers like Nintendo and Blizzard Entertainment, as well as with localization services providers.
 An innovative take on technology and partnership leverage is the core of her industry research and contributions to academic and business forums.
 Currently, Inés leads the Language Services program at NI, global leader in software-defined automated testing and measurements solutions.
 She is the Mentorship and Education Manager for Women in Localization in the Netherlands and a contributor to the localization market research and international consulting company Nimdzi.

-Javier Uriz is a video game industry veteran with 10+ years tenure in international executive positions at Activision Blizzard, working with several AAA franchises such as Call of Duty, World of Warcraft, Diablo, Overwatch, Destiny, Skylanders, and Guitar Hero.
-Passionate about business growth and development of new monetization models, Javier brings a vast experience in Sales (retail and digital) and Business Development.
-His role as Senior Director of Sales and Business Development International at Blizzard provided him with extensive knowledge of the challenges and opportunities across different regions around the globe.
-He has led international sales deals and marketing partnerships that have helped the companies reach wider audiences and ultimately grow their revenue and profit lines.
+Javier Uriz is a video game industry expert in B2B relationships.
+He has held international executive positions at Activision Blizzard, working with several AAA franchises such as Call of Duty, World of Warcraft, Diablo, Overwatch, Destiny, Skylanders, and Guitar Hero, and recently joined Epic Games to further develop IPs like Fortnite, Rocket League, and Fall Guys in the EMEA region.
+Passionate about business growth and development of new monetization models, Javier brings together a vast experience in Sales (retail and digital) and Business Development.
+He has gained an extensive knowledge of the challenges and opportunities across the different regions of the globe leading international sales deals and marketing partnerships that helped the companies reach wider audiences and ultimately grow their revenue and profit lines.

 Jean Guerin is the EMEA Director of Community & Engagement at Ubisoft.
 With a 12-year track record in different digital fields at Ubisoft, from Marketing to Digital TV, Content Creators to Community, and Owned to Paid Media, Jean is a multi-disciplinary industry leader who values the idea that it is less and less about telling the story a publisher wants to tell than about the story players want to hear and that in a highly competitive war on attention between different forms of entertainment, engagement is becoming the most strategic objective.